ExpressVPN Review Summary

 Below you can see ExpressVPN’s network lock feature under the General settings in the Windows app:

-The network lock feature seemed to work well when testing it out with Windows and Mac OS.
-VPN traffic was effectively blocked when I simulated various interruptions to the connection.
+The network lock feature worked well when testing it out with Windows and Mac OS.
+All traffic was effectively blocked when I simulated various interruptions to with the VPN connection.
+If there is ever an issue with the connection, you will get a small notification that the connection is down but Network Lock is blocking all traffic to keep your data safe.

 ExpressVPN split tunneling